Geo-huang/MT2DInv-DenseNet/README.md

 learning inversion approach based on improved Dense Convolutional Network.
 Computers and Geosciences (2024), doi: https://doi.org/10.1016/j.cageo.2024.105765.

-Followings are descriptions about the two uploaded folders.
+Followings are descriptions about the two uploaded folders:

 #Folder 1：unchanged_DenseNet

 This folder contains two Python programs that combine the standard DenseNet network with the magnetotelluric 2D inversion problem to solve the magnetotelluric 2D inversion problem.
 They are the training function file ‘train_MTinv_densenet.py’ and the prediction function file ‘predict_MTinv_densenet.py’.

 #Folder 2：improved Densenet

 This folder contains two Python programs, which improve the algorithm based on the standard DenseNet, solve the two-dimensional magnetotelluric inversion problem and improve the inversion reliability.
 They are the training function file ‘train_MTinv_iDenseNet.py’ and the prediction function file ‘predict_MTinv_iDenseNet.py’.